-The Management Development Institute (MDI) for Health Care Organizations is a one-week intensive program designed to enhance the leadership and management skills of program managers and leaders of sub-Saharan African organizations, governmental and non-governmental, that are devoted to delivering health care services to underserved populations.
-The program has been designed specifically to assist African ministries of health in implementing their particular national health priorities.
+The Management Development Institute (MDI) for Health Care Organisations is a one-week intensive program designed to enhance the leadership and management skills of program managers and leaders of sub-Saharan organisations, governmental and non-governmental, that are devoted to delivering health care services to underserved populations.
+The program has been designed to specifically assist African ministries of health in implementing their particular national health priorities.

-Over 1,000 participants from 33 African countries have graduated from this program.
-Up until 2010, the MDI was focused solely on HIV/AIDS.
-In 2011, the program’s focus was expanded to health systems, generally, and now invites participation of those involved in implementing national health priorities in the areas of communicable diseases — of which HIV/AIDS is one — and chronic diseases, as well.
+Since its inception in 2006, 1,128 participants from 37 African countries have graduated from this program.
+MDI invites participation of those involved in implementing national health priorities in the areas of communicable diseases and chronic diseases.

 Without effective leadership and management of health services, there will be barriers to scaling up service delivery, the attainment of the Sustainable Development Goals (SDGs) and achieving national health priorities in sub-Saharan Africa.
 This constraint persists due to a shortage of leadership and management expertise in the region, and to an uncoordinated and fragmented approach to building this capacity.
 Leadership and management knowledge, skills and abilities can be taught, and have a demonstrated impact in enhancing the quantity, quality and access to health care for underserved populations.
 Health systems must achieve more and better health outcomes with the limited human and financial resources at their disposal.
 Sound management and leadership can significantly increase the efficiency and effectiveness with which these scarce resources are used.

-Representatives from public health systems along with their NGO implementing partners will learn management tools, frameworks and knowledge that will enable them to increase the quantity and quality of health services they provide along with improved access to them.
-The lessons will be practical, and aimed toward successfully meeting the complex challenges faced by Eastern, Western and Southern African health systems.
+Participants will gain access to management tools, frameworks and knowledge that will enable them to increase the quantity and quality of health services they provide along with improved access to them.
+The lessons are practical and aimed toward successfully meeting the complex challenges faced by African health systems.